secsome/FA2sp/README.md

-            +) FastResize = BOOLEAN ; Determines if FA2 will expanding the map more rapidly +) RecentFileLimit = INTEGER ; How many recent files should I keep? ranges from 4 to 9 +) MultiSelectionColor = COLORREF ; Determines the back color of selected tiles +) [Sides] ** (** means Essensial, fa2sp need this section to work properly) {Contains a list of sides registered in rules}
+            +) FastResize = BOOLEAN ; Determines if FA2 will expanding the map more rapidly +) RecentFileLimit = INTEGER ; How many recent files should I keep? ranges from 4 to 9 +) MultiSelectionColor = COLORREF ; Determines the back color of selected tiles +) DefaultPreviewOptionMP = INTEGER ; Default radio option button for preview generation when saving multiplayer maps.
+0 = Always generate new preview, 1 = Do no generate new preview, 2 = Always generate hidden preview, defaults to 0.
+            +) DefaultPreviewOptionSP = INTEGER ; Default radio option button for preview generation when saving singleplayer maps.
+0 = Always generate new preview, 1 = Do no generate new preview, 2 = Always generate hidden preview, defaults to 1.
+        +) [Sides] ** (** means Essensial, fa2sp need this section to work properly)
+            {Contains a list of sides registered in rules}
             \\\ e.g.